Cumulocity-IoT/apama-eplapps-tools/doc/using-eplapp.rst

 + ``deploy`` - Uploads a local .mon file to EPL apps in Cumulocity IoT.
 + ``delete`` - Deletes an EPL app from Cumulocity IoT.
 + ``update`` - Updates one or more of the fields of an existing EPL app in Cumulocity IoT.
++ ``batchdeploy`` - Uploads or updates a set of local .mon files to EPL apps in Cumulocity IoT.
++ ``batchdelete`` - Deletes a set of existing EPL apps in Cumulocity IoT.

 All of these commands have the following *mandatory* options for connecting to your Cumulocity IoT tenant: